This articles serves as a guide to unit testing Vue components.

 Before discussing how to unit test Vue components, I want to give a short overview of the Vue Weather App that we'll be testing.

-Review the README for more info on creating and adding the API key from Open Weather.
+Review the project's README for more info on creating and adding the API key from Open Weather.

 Once the app is built, you will see a success message similar to:

 At this point, the development server will be up and running.
-You can see the Vue app by going to http://localhost:8080 in your favorite web browser.
+You can see the Vue app by navigating to http://localhost:3000 in your favorite web browser.
 When you first load the app, no data is displayed; you'll just see an input field to enter the city that you'd like to get the weather for:

 Without any data entered, both the 'Search' and 'Clear' buttons are disabled.